Data Integration, Systems & Quality (DISQ)

 ADR TA Brochure

-This brochure outlines technical assistance and training available to Ryan White grantees for the ADAP Data Report.
+TA Resources for the AIDS Drug Assistance Program Data Report (ADR) Brochure and Timeline: this brochure outlines technical assistance and training available to Ryan White grantees for the ADAP Data Report.
 It also includes the ADR submission timeline.

-ADR In Focus Series
+ADR In Focus Guides

 These In Focus guides outline strategies to make ADR data more accurate and useful in reflecting your ADAP program.

-The ADR Upload Completeness Report (UCR) helps you review your uploaded data.
+How to Use the ADR Upload Completeness Report: the ADR Upload Completeness Report (UCR) helps you review your uploaded data.
 It will ensure your data is accurately reflected in your program.
 This document will guide you through the UCR section by section.
 It will give you an idea of what to look for in your review.

-Tips for CAREWare features to ensure high quality data submission for the ADR.
-Covers:
+CAREWare Tips for ADAPs: Key Areas that Impact ADR Data Quality: tips for CAREWare features to ensure high quality data submission for the ADR.
+This guide covers:

 • Contract and service setup